Besix2/PIduck/README.md

 sudo ./system.sh
 ```

+P.S.
+Also added a webserver for live execution just join the hotspot and open

 ## Usage:
 When you want to change the payload simply connect the pi to your machine and change the payload.txt file(important it needs to be named payload.txt)